 No matter size, niche or business model, the principles of a successful transaction are the same:

 Preparation – Clean financials, well-documented source code, contracts on hand and corporate governance are all essential to getting a deal closed successfully.
-In sales above a million dollars there are typically a number of professional advisers involved (lawyers, CPAs, deal-specialists) who are conducting due diligence on every aspect of the business.
+In sales above a million dollars, there are typically a number of professional advisers involved (lawyers, CPAs, deal-specialists) who are conducting due diligence on every aspect of the business.
 The smallest piece of paperwork can be vital to close the loop on any due diligence issues and avoid delays, a costly renegotiation or a deal collapse.
 Keeping the business in good order during its operating years is key to falling at this hurdle.

 Transparency – Trust is vital to any deal and typically it accrues between buyer and seller through the lifetime of a transaction process.
 Being open and honest upfront will foster a relationship that can stand moments of strain as a deal progresses.
 When the stakes are high, having this base will help overcome obstacles more easily and keep the transaction on track to closing.

 Fit – Buyer fit is often disregarded in straight acquisitions but it is an important aspect of a successful sale, especially if one business is merged with another.
-Fit becomes increasingly important as deal sizes increase, because when a greater consideration is at stake there is usually added deal complexity to navigate through together and merging two (or more) businesses is never an easy undertaking.
-From the outset if the buyer is open, good-natured and willing to work collaboratively, it makes the rest of the deal significantly easier.
+Fit becomes increasingly important as deal sizes increase because when a greater consideration is at stake there is usually added deal complexity to navigate through together and merging two (or more) businesses is never an easy undertaking.
+From the outset, if the buyer is open, good-natured and willing to work collaboratively, it makes the rest of the deal significantly easier.
 Having a good fit will more likely to lead to prompt, structured and courteous negotiations, due diligence and contract drafting.
 A deal process can then concluded not with exhaustion, but jubilation that sets the tone for a great transition of ownership and a win-win for the buyer, seller, employees and customers.

 Advice – The importance of good counsel in a business sale cannot be stressed enough.
 Most business owners are not experts in running a sale process or in corporate law, they are experts in growing great businesses.
 Having a well recommended and trusted team of advisers is vital to unlocking the most value from the deal.
 A good adviser will be the safeguard for getting the sale closed and protecting your interests throughout.
 During the Drip acquisition, both parties had strong internal and external advisers, which helped navigate deal issues as they arose.
-The lesson is to pick a broker and a lawyer that have deep transaction experience and come with a strong recommendation from industry peers.
+The lesson is to pick an advisor and a lawyer that have deep transaction experience and come with a strong recommendation from industry peers.